Adding Base Colours To Your Stamped Concrete Driveway

 Workers will simply distribute the hardener on the surface of the concrete once it’s floated for the first application.
 And then they let the bleed water seep into the hardener where they float it and start the use of the trowel to apply it properly.
 Such a method will work about 3/16 of an inch depth on the surface as it allows the concrete surface to be more durable and long lasting.

 ADDING THE ACCENT COLOUR TO THE CONCRETE STAMP

 An accent colour is known as a supplemental colour added during the stamp concrete driveway process.
 It is a colour utilized to create texturizing and to display more of the building materials such as grout or stone aggregates within the stamped concrete driveway.
 An accent colour is made by applying colour release agents on the concrete surface.
-A colour release agents has 2 purposes; a colour release agent is a pigment used to colour the concrete surface and the colour release agent is a non-adhesive applied to inhibit the concrete stamps from being too sticky and causing damage to its upper layer.
+A colour release agents have 2 purposes; a colour release agent is a pigment used to colour the concrete surface and the colour release agent is a non-adhesive applied to inhibit the concrete stamps from being too sticky and causing damage to its upper layer.

-This colour release agent can be applied by using 1 of 2 ways dependent on the two forms it is produced in, one is the powdered or cast-on colour release that is made from calcium-releasing powders which can stop water from seeping in; and the second is a liquid, a light aromatic-based solvent solution and can be sprayed-on as a colour release agent.
+This colour release agent can be applied by using 1 of 2 ways depending on the two forms it is produced in, one is the powdered or cast-on colour release that is made from calcium-releasing powders which can stop water from seeping in; and the second is a liquid, a light aromatic-based solvent solution and can be sprayed-on as a colour release agent.
 The cast-on colour release process applies when the powder colour release agent is used by seeding the colour release agent on the top layer of the concrete prior to the actual stamping of a concrete driveway.
 The spray-on colour release stage is the phase where liquid colour release agent is applied to the stamping side of the concrete stamps before the concrete driveway stamping.